VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/comparch.md

 {{< tip >}}

-This Chapter will be split into three parts:</br></br>Part 1, understanding the interval workings of a CPU.
+This chapter will be split into three parts:</br></br>Part 1, understanding the interval workings of a CPU.
 This is effectively just a computer architecture class, and will be by far the largest section.</br></br>Part 2, making that CPU on an FPGA.</br></br>Part 3, making that CPU do something.

 {{< /tip >}}